 There are four common types of fees charged by most popular exchanges:

 The first two kinds (maker fee and taker fee) also known as trading fees take part in the exchange process which we’ll explain in the next section.
 Simply remember that the amounts are usually arbitrary and exceed the network fees several times.

-Withdrawal fees often appear to be bigger than any other, for the exchange tries to hold as more users on the platform as possible.
-Making withdrawal extremely expensive, it encourages crypto enthusiasts to remain its loyal clients longer.
+Withdrawal fees often appear to be bigger than any other, for the exchange tries to hold as many users on the platform as possible.
+Making withdrawal extremely expensive, it encourages crypto enthusiasts to remain their loyal clients longer.

 After figuring out the specifics of cryptocurrency transactions through custodial and non-custodial services, let’s turn to the way they perform cryptocurrency exchanges.
 In Scenario 1, the user stores crypto coins directly on the exchange platform – locked off in its custodial wallet.
 Thus, the exchange as an operation happens within custodial storage that keeps the savings of all users together.

 Non-custodial Guarda, in its turn, implements Scenario 2 when the user’s request is redirected to the partner exchange company and further – to the respective blockchain networks.

 The first way seems easier, definitely, but ask yourself: “Am I really in charge of my funds storing them in the built-in exchange wallet?”
 And the next question will be: “Do I trust the exchange platform enough to let it keep my assets?”

 In fact, we observe that experienced cryptocurrency holders tend to keep and manage funds in stand-alone multi-featured wallets like Guarda.